 - Attempt all questions as there is no penalty for incorrect answers.
 Double-check your answers.

-The IELTS listening answer sheet includes detailed information about the listening section in IELTS and video on how to fill the listening answer sheet.
+The IELTS listening answer sheet includes detailed information about the listening section in IELTS and a video on how to fill the listening answer sheet.
 The video lasted for about two minutes.
 A sample pdf of the answer sheet was also made available to download.

 Under the discussion platform, students asked questions related to the second lesson while teacher Alice gave a prompt response to them.